vladrpurcarea/CaRM/README.md

 	POST /carm/v1/api/auth
 	Authorization: Basic user:pass
-	Returns:
+	Returns: 200 OK or 403 FORBIDDEN
-	{ "session-id": string }
+	{ sessionId: string }

 Where `user:pass` is base64 encoded.
-The `session-id` is provided in the `Authorization` header of the following authorized requests (as-is).
+The `session-id` is returned base64 encoded and can be used for `Basic` authentication as-is.

 All the following requests are assumed to be authorized unless stated otherwise.
 In case of an authorization failure, `403 FORBIDDEN` is thrown.

+To invalidate a session:

+	DELETE /carm/v1/api/auth
+	Returns: 204 NO CONTENT

+Session are invalidated after 12 hours normally.

+## Users

+Get current user:

+	GET /carm/v1/api/user
+	Returns: 200 OK, user object
+	Example: {
+		username: "foo",
+		email: "bar@example.com"
+	}

 ## Contact Requests

-Create a new contact request:
+Create a new contact request (does not require authentication):

 	POST /carm/v1/api/contact-request
 	Accepts: a string map (i.e. any flat json object containing only strings)